Skip to Content

 What I Liked About the Brunch Buffet

-Food Quality: Simply put, this was a high-quality buffet.
-Food items I particularly enjoyed were the beef brisket (which substituted nicely for my beloved prime rib), California rolls, and teriyaki chicken wings (which were unbelievably tasty).
+Items I most enjoyed included the beef brisket (which filled in admirably for my beloved prime rib), California rolls, and teriyaki chicken wings (which were unreal).
 Of course, I took the opportunity to eat my weight in crab legs.

 Service: Although the buffet was busy, the server was absurdly efficient and had a new cocktail in front of me the moment I finished the previous one.
 Seriously impressive.